-If the device is getting power, then we should expect to see the drive in BIOS.
+If the device is getting power, then we should expect to see the drive in BIOS, unless you are using a third party controller, such as Marvel; for devices on third-party controllers, go to Page 80.
 If the drive does not show in the SATA Configuration screen in BIOS, make sure the SATA cable is firmly seated on both the drive side and the motherboard.
 As noted above, if you are using a device on a connector that shares its bandwidth, you will need to check and/or change the BIOS setting related to your device.

 If you've already done this, test a different device using the same cable and SATA port to see if the issue persists.
 If the issue is not resolved, test a different SATA cable, or a different SATA port.
 Always be sure to test each step separately, otherwise, if several aspects are changed and drives are now detected, then you will not know what change actually fixed it.
 If other devices work on the ports and with the same cables, then the issue is the device in question.
 If testing shows that either one or more of the ports are bad with a different device, then the motherboard is likely the issue.
 If one or more of the cables test bad with a different device, then replacing the cable(s) should resolve the issue.
+These same steps can be used for SATA Express; you can only try a different cable or device with U.2, because there is only one U.2 port.

 M.2 devices have a bit less to test due to their connection that provides data and power through a single socket.
 M.2 devices are installed at an angle, gently pushed down flush with the motherboard, then screwed into place.
 M.2 drives only fit one way, and cannot fit upside-down; however, you can have a bad connection if the card is not pushed all the way into the slot before bolting it down.
-Please refer to Page 24 for M.2 hardware installation, and Page 42 for setup.
+Please refer to Page 29 for M.2 hardware installation, and Page 48 for setup.